slashprototype/Robot-Edge-IoT/README.md

 ### Features:

-Include folder with the files needed by UR OS for run the selected program Use MQTT topics for receive commands and select the routine based on /routines folder Automatically initialize the robot and use watchdog security config
+- Include folder with the files needed by UR OS for run the selected program
+- Use MQTT topics for receive commands and select the routine based on /routines folder
+- Atomatically initialize the robot and use watchdog security config

 # Modules Required

-`paho-mqtt`
+- `paho-mqtt`
-`rtde` module download at universal robot page `jasonpickle`
+- `rtde` module download at universal robot page
+- `jasonpickle`